-- Performed national childhood cancer monitoring of high quality - Provided reliable statistical routine data - Established a competitive research platform - Gave competent ad hoc answers to health-, environmental-, socio-, political-related questions - · Cooperated closely with all paediatric oncologists, - Established a strong network with Swiss parents organisations
+- Performed national childhood cancer surveillance of high quality; cancer registration will be compulsory in Switzerland from 1st of January 2020 onwards - Provided reliable statistical routine data including tumour, treatment, and late effects information - Established a competitive research platform - Gave competent ad hoc answers to health-, environmental-, socio-, political-related questions - · Cooperated closely with all paediatric oncologists, - Established a strong network with Swiss parents organisations

-This eighth report covers the routine analyses of all children diagnosed between 1st January 1976 and 31st December 2016.
-Activities, research and publications of the SCCR are described for the years 2016 to 2017.
+This ninth report covers the routine analyses of all children diagnosed between 1st January 1976 and 31st December 2018.
+Activities, research, and publications of the SCCR are described for the years 2018 to 2019.
 The report contains:

-- An overview of the organisation and team of the SCCR, SPOG and the participating paediatric haematologyoncology centres (Chapter 2) - A summary of the data collected in the registry up to 31st December 2016 (Chapter 3) - A summary of current research of the SCCR (Chapter 4) - A list of publications (Chapter 5)
+- An overview of the organisation and team of the SCCR, SPOG, and the participating paediatric haematologyoncology centres (Chapter 2) - A summary of the data collected in the registry up to 31st December 2018 (Chapter 3) - A summary of current research of the SCCR (Chapter 4) - A list of publications (Chapter 5)